What can harvested rainwater be used for?

 Choose the eco-friendly solution

 Ultimately, a rainwater harvesting system has many uses and benefits for you and for our environment.
-By installing and configuring the system for indoor use, outdoor use, or for both, you can save money on your water bills by reducing your mains water consumption (by up to 50%) and you can also be safe in the knowledge that you are preserving a limited resource for generations to come.
+By installing and configuring the system for indoor use, outdoor use, or for both, you can reduce your mains water consumption by up to 50%.